zakuro9715/AOJRESTAPI/README.md

 # [WIP] aojrestapi

-aojrestapi is user frendly api wrapper for AOJ.
+aojrestapi is user friendly api wrapper for AOJ.